BrunoAzambuja/IBM-Data-Science-Professional-Certificate/README.md

 * From understanding to preparation: Automatization of determining the cuisine of a recipe  https://bit.ly/3LN17y0
 * From modeling to evaluation: Automatization of determining the cuisine of a recipe https://bit.ly/3a370cY
 * Stock data: Webscraping and analyzing historical Tesla and Game Stop: https://bit.ly/3sZKl8a
-* Stock data: Extracting stock data using a Python library: https://bit.ly/3P2ozKk
+* Stock data: Extracting stock data using a Python Library: https://bit.ly/3P2ozKk
 * Stock data: Extracting stock data using a webscraping https://bit.ly/3vNplDC
 * Webscraping lab https://bit.ly/3sCuix9
 * Data Analytics: Development prediction models of car value https://bit.ly/38TJJu2